 |

 Try a different path.
-When every park visitor seems to be headed in the same direction, take the next exit and try the other way.
-We eventually realized this after trying to manage line after line in
+When every park visitor seems to be headed in the same direction, take the next exit and try the other direction.
+We eventually realized this after getting stuck in line after line in

 Yosemite.
-Ultimately, we landed on our own piece of paradise but only after stepping off the beaten path.
+Ultimately, we landed in our own piece of paradise but only after stepping off the beaten path.
 You might also head out in more difficult weather conditions if you have the right gear.
-We hiked Angel's Landing relatively alone on a rainy spring day in Zion (but it was slippery and we had our rain gear).
-Remember that sometimes where you're going is worth the wait so why not just sit back, relax, pull over for a snack or a photo, and enjoy the ride?
-These are some of the most beautiful places on earth.
+We had Angel's Landing nearly to ourselves on a rainy spring day in Zion.

 |